 - Have a good diet

 - Maintain a good posture and mobility

 - Use a heat pack or warm bath to reduce pain and stiffness

 - Exercise such as swimming can be great for ankylosing spondylitis as it places very little strain on the spine and joints.

 - Other exercises for mobility and back strength can also be beneficial.

-- Prescribe exercises and physiotherapy to maintain good mobility and posture and counteract the stiffening of the spine.
+Exercises and physiotherapy help to maintain good mobility and posture, counteracting the stiffening of the spine.